Sunday, March 10, 2013

 #2 Alex Kidd in the Enchanted Castle

 God look at him.
-He's one of those guys that actually SAYS "You mad bro?"
+He's one of those guys that actually says "You mad bro?"

 Don't let this mildly interesting scene fool you.
 Alex Kidd is a blight on our heritage.